jonnor/ESC-CNN-microcontroller/report/report.md

 A typical sampling frequency is 44100 Hz and bit-depth 16 bit, as used in the Audio CD format[@AudioCDspecification].
 With such parameters the majority of human perceivable information in the acoustic sound is captured.
-In this representation sound is a 1 dimensional sequence of numbers, sometimes referred to as a *waveform*.
+In this representation sound is a one dimensional sequence of numbers, sometimes referred to as a *waveform*.
 This is the format utilized by case A) in Figure {figure:sensornetworks-coding} from the introduction.

 Digital sound can be stored uncompressed (example format: WAV PCM[@WAVspecification]), using lossless compression (FLAC[@FLACHomepage]) or using lossy compression (MP3[@MP3Standard]).
-Lossy compression removes information that are indistinguishable to the human hear and can compress better than lossless.
+Lossy compression removes information that is indistinguishable to the human ear and can therefore compress better than lossless.
 It however adds compression artifacts, and is best avoided for machine learning tasks.

 Recordings can have multiple channels of audio but for machine learning on audio